Analysis: Redistricting Mostly Protected Incumbents in 2012 Congressional Races

 Sen. Don Gaetz, a Republican who chaired the state Senate’s redistricting committee, said lawmakers started from scratch with a blank map and sought to draw lines that did not split communities across multiple districts.
 The committee held public hearings throughout the state and the proposed maps easily passed in the Republican-controlled House and Senate.

 “We set out to create the most open and inclusive process in our state’s history, and I believe we achieved that,” Gaetz said.

 Florida Democrats ended up picking up four seats and Republicans lost two.
 Gaetz said the new maps may have cost his party a couple seats, such as Rep. Allen West, a Tea Party favorite who moved his residence to compete in a more conservative district north of West Palm Beach, Fla.
 West trailed Democrat Patrick Murphy by 2,000 votes in counts earlier this week, but refused to concede.

 Despite the defeats, the GOP still won 17 of the state’s 27 Congressional races.
 Gaetz said he suspects Democratic-leaning groups supporting the redistricting ballot measures were disappointed they couldn’t flip more seats.

 “Redistricting matters, but not as much as the quality of candidates and quality of campaigns,” he said.

 California adopted an entirely new system by taking redistricting out of the hands of state legislators and turning it over to a citizens’ commission.
 Commission members, selected from thousands of applicants, drew districts based on testimony from members of each community.
 The process wasn't flawless, though.
-ProPublica reported Democrats enlisted labor unions and other supportive groups to testify on their behalf at community meetings in support of maps skewed in their favor.
+ProPublica reported Democrats enlisted labor unions and other groups to testify on their behalf at community meetings to support maps skewed in their favor.